-Hernias are an example of a common surgical pathology which are poorly understood by medical students and junior trainees.
+Hernias are a common surgical pathology that is poorly understood by medical students and junior trainees.
 Getting to grips with the underlying anatomy will hopefully provide you with the framework to be able to understand, diagnose and appreciate the principles of their management.

 This article will hopefully provide an overview of the more common abdominal hernias and a brief description of how they can be managed.
-Before we dive into the different types I wanted to unpick some of the common terms used in relation to hernias (e.g. ” 56yo male with an irreducible inguinal hernia”).
+Before we dive into the different types, I wanted to unpick some of the common terms used in relation to hernias (e.g. “56 year-old-male with an irreducible inguinal hernia”).

-Reducible – when the contents of the hernia can be manipulated back into its original position through the defect from which it emerges
+Reducible: when the contents of the hernia can be manipulated back into their original position through the defect from which they emerge

-Obstructed hernia – refers mainly to hernias containing bowel, where the contents of the hernia are compressed to the extent the the bowel lumen is no longer patent and causes bowel obstruction
+Obstructed hernia: refers mainly to hernias containing bowel, where the contents of the hernia are compressed to the extent that the bowel lumen is no longer patent and causes bowel obstruction

-Strangulated hernia – the compression around the hernia prevents blood flow into the hernial contents causing ischaemia to the tissues and pain
+Strangulated hernia: the compression around the hernia prevents blood flow into the hernial contents causing ischaemia of the tissues and associated pain

 Anatomy of the inguinal canal

-Superficial inguinal ring: Just above and medial to the pubic tubercle
+Superficial inguinal ring: just above and lateral to the pubic tubercle

-An inguinal hernia is a protrusion, or movement of abdominal contents, from within the abdominal cavity.
-This tissue then protrudes, or emerges, at the exit point, the superficial inguinal ring.
-There are two main ways in which inguinal hernias can arise:
+An inguinal hernia is a protrusion of abdominal contents that ultimately emerges from the superficial inguinal ring.
+There are two main ways in which inguinal hernias can arise, which are discussed below.

 Direct inguinal hernia